codr7/eli/README.md

 (foo 35 7)
 ```

-Prefixing arguments with `'` automatically quotes and passes the expression without evaluating at compile time.
+Prefixing arguments with `'` automatically quotes and passes the expression at compile time.

 ```
 (^foo ['x]